 To configure single sign-on on Harmony side, you need to send the downloaded Certificate (Base64) and appropriate copied URLs from Azure portal to Harmony support team.
 They set this setting to have the SAML SSO connection set properly on both sides.

 In this section, you create a user called Britta Simon in Harmony.
 Work with Harmony support team to add the users in the Harmony platform.
 Users must be created and activated before you use single sign-on.

-When you click the Harmony tile in the Access Panel, you should be automatically signed in to the Harmony for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Harmony tile in the My Apps, you should be automatically signed in to the Harmony for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.